 - decrease uric acid levels in the body

 - lower the risk of heart disease

-- build up strength and flexibility
+- build strength and flexibility

-- a suitable diet to help them manage their weight
+To achieve this, the person should ask a doctor or registered dietitian about a suitable diet to help them manage their weight and an exercise plan.

 Gout is a painful condition that can worsen with certain foods.